Table of Contents

 Minimum to maximally stimulate muscle protein synthesis (“MPS”)

-A 2018 systematic review and meta-analysis (SR/MA) concluded consuming up to 1.62 g/kg of BW (0.73 g/lb) daily when following a resistance training program increases lean body mass (“LBM”) acquisition.(Morton, 2018) There is individual variability; some may benefit from consuming more and many will do well with less (see figure below).
+A 2018 systematic review and meta-analysis (SR/MA) concluded that consuming up to 1.62 g/kg of BW (0.73 g/lb) daily when following a resistance training program increases lean body mass (“LBM”) acquisition.(Morton, 2018) There is individual variability; some may benefit from consuming more and many will do well with less (see figure below).
 A 2020 SR/MA looking at studies with and without resistance training found significant benefit to increasing protein intake for LBM gain up to 1.3 g/kg of BW (0.59 g/lb) daily, with diminishing results beyond this, while also finding resistance training augments the results.(Tagawa, 2020) Going slightly above this while actively losing weight may additionally benefit some individuals(Helms, 2017), but practically speaking the studies do not indicate this will be a very significant difference.
 Therefore, I do not recommend purposely aiming for protein intake much above 1.3-1.6 g/kg (0.59-0.73 g/lb) per day for the hope of additional benefit.

-There is evidence(Schoenfeld, 2018) that 20g of high quality (quality is discussed below) protein per meal may come close to maximizing MPS, at least in the acute setting (this threshold increases to 40g after whole body resistance exercise).
+There is evidence(Schoenfeld, 2018) that 20g of high-quality (quality is discussed below) protein per meal may come close to maximizing MPS, at least in the acute setting (this threshold increases to 40g after whole body resistance exercise).
 A case can be made for slightly higher protein consumption in the last meal of the day prior to fasting overnight.
-Thus, eating regular meals with at least 20 grams of high quality protein, with more in the last meal of the day, should come close to maximizing MPS.
+Thus, eating regular meals with at least 20 grams of high-quality protein, with more in the last meal of the day, should come close to maximizing MPS.

 Scaled for body weight, 0.25 g/kg of BW can come close to maximizing MPS after a meal in young men, and adding two standard deviations to this (to capture outliers) yields 0.4 g/kg.(Schoenfeld, 2018) Eating 4 meals of 0.4 g/kg body weight yields 1.6 g/kg per day, which as mentioned above is thought to maximize MPS when not in a caloric deficit.

 Note: For individuals with significant obesity the recommended values above on a per BW basis will lead to excessive protein consumption.
 Physiologically, much of the excess weight with obesity is comprised of adipose tissue, with only a small proportion being increased skeletal muscle mass and other organ tissue.
 As adipose tissue uses less dietary protein relative to skeletal muscle and other organs, using the 1.3-1.6 g/kg BW target is unnecessary.
-In this instance sticking to the per meal recommendation of 20-40 grams of high quality protein is likely more logical.
+In this instance sticking to the per meal recommendation of 20-40 grams of high-quality protein is likely more logical.

 - If a person weighs 100 kg (220 lbs) then 100 kg * 1.3 g/kg = 130 grams of protein daily.
 Split up into 4 meals this equals 32 grams of protein per meal.
 This will likely be sufficient to maximize (or come very close to maximizing) MPS.

-- If a person weighs 180 kg (397 lbs), then aiming closer to the high end of the 20-40 gram per meal recommendation will be more appropriate; thus aiming for 30-40 grams of protein in 4 meals during the day should be sufficient.
+- If a person weighs 180 kg (397 lbs), then aiming closer to the high end of the 20-40 gram per meal recommendation will be more appropriate; thus, aiming for 30-40 grams of protein in 4 meals during the day should be sufficient.

 Maximum to avoid health risks